-The best surface preparation equipment can withstand the stress of multiple flooring applications and should have a long life span.
+The best surface preparation equipment can withstand the stress of multiple flooring applications and should have a long lifespan.
 Contractors should also purchase a machine that is always on-site, rather than in a workshop.
 If the equipment always requires maintenance, then it cannot increase revenue.

-Prioritising these factors will help contractors find the right machine first time with a low risk of downtime, low cost of ownership, and a high usage rate.
+Prioritizing these factors will help contractors find the right machine first time with a low risk of downtime, low cost of ownership, and a high usage rate.

 SPEND MONEY TO MAKE MONEY

 Buying cheaper equipment may seem like a straightforward way to reduce expenses.
 However, a smaller upfront cost may mean more hidden costs during its lifespan, such as downtime and expensive replacement parts.